dtang123/GMaps_DS_Project/README.md

 - Red circle represents Restaurant
 - Blue triangle represents an Attraction
 <img width="1470" alt="Screen Shot 2022-10-17 at 4 46 01 PM" src="https://user-images.githubusercontent.com/95396906/196280120-b4dcaea8-61db-401a-9811-e245529f7678.png">

+# Conclusion
+Using this kind of data visualization I was able to make a plan that made sense geographically.
+Most of the restaurants were in downtown Indianapolis, so I stuck close to downtown in the morning and evening, during the afternoon, I planned popular activities that were not close to downtown.